kishor-abhijeet/revision-dsa/README.md

 # 🚀 Learn-DSA-Like-a-Pro

-Welcome to **Learn DSA as a PRO** — a repository designed for developers who want to go beyond solving standard DSA problems and start thinking like candidates who crack top product-based companies, high-growth startups, and leading service-based organizations.
+Welcome to **Learn-DSA-Like-a-Pro** — a repository designed for developers who want to go beyond solving standard DSA problems and start thinking like candidates who crack top product-based companies, high-growth startups, and leading service-based organizations.

 ## 🎯 Vision